 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where wangdaodeite typically forms.
+Look in metamorphic rocks country, the host setting where wangdaodeite typically forms.
 If you start seeing diopside, calcite, forsterite in float, you are in the right ground.
 Field specimens usually show a microscopic grains habit, so train your eye for that shape before scanning the outcrop.